riscv-boom/riscv-boom/docs/sections/branch-prediction/configurations.rst

 ~~~~~~~~~~~~~~~~~~~~~

 How long of a history should be tracked?
 The length of the global
 history sets the size of the branch predictor.
-An :math:`n`-bit history pairs
+An n-bit history pairs
-with a :math:`2^n` entry two-bit counter table.
+with a 2^n entry two-bit counter table.

 TAGE Configurations
 -----------------------